-This gives rise to the spontaneous magnetic field.
-So, the materials that possess a spontaneous magnetic field on applying an external magnetic field are known as ferrimagnetic.
+Further, this gives rise to the spontaneous magnetic field.
+So, the materials that possess a spontaneous magnetic field on applying an external magnetic field are ferrimagnetic.

 The materials exhibiting almost negligible magnetism in the presence of an external magnetic field are antiferromagnetic in nature.

 In these materials, the adjacent ions align themselves in the opposite orientation.
 Thus, the magnetism of the ions in one direction gets cancelled out by the ions possessing reverse alignment.
 This antiparallel coupling is destroyed with an increase in temperature.

 Examples: Manganese monoxide, iron oxide, nickel oxide, iron chloride, etc.